bitlamas/xflags/README.md

 <br clear="left"/>

-This extension uses the country location now publicly available on X to add a country flag in the same style found on 4chan's /int/ and /pol/ boards.
+xflags is a Firefox and Chrome extension that uses the country location now publicly available on X to add a country flag in the same style found on 4chan's /int/ and /pol/ boards.
 [View screenshot](./screenshot.jpg).

 It uses X's internal API `AboutAccountQuery` GraphQL endpoint to retrieve user location data, then cache that for 30 days (configurable) to minimize API usage and avoid rate limiting.
 It uses smart caching to avoid redundant API calls, request queuing to process usernames sequentially and has a 5-minute cooldown after receiving a rate limit 429 error.